jbienzms/MRTL/Dev/VSForMR/index.md

 ![](Images/VSForMRBanner.png)

 This page will help you get Visual Studio configured for building Mixed Reality applications on HoloLens.
-Note that the installation can take from 30 minutes to multiple hours depending on your internet connection and computer.
+Note that the installation can take anywhere from 30 minutes to multiple hours depending on your internet connection and computer.

 ## Versions Supported